-At Assumption College, it is a personal and intellectual journey, and no two are alike.
+At Assumption University, it is a personal and intellectual journey, and no two are alike.
 Assumption is committed to academic advising founded on a strong, individual relationship between advisor and advisee.
 All students are advised by informed, experienced, full-time teaching faculty committed to helping you chart your journey at each stage of your experience.

 First year: Assumption matches each student with an advisor based on academic interests and goals.
-Those advisors aid in the transition to college-level academics, guide students to resources on campus, including the College’s online advising and registration system, WebAdvisor.
+Those advisors aid in the transition to college-level academics, guide students to resources on campus, including the University's online advising and registration system, WebAdvisor.

 Second year: Advisors focus on supporting students as they choose among our 40 majors.